Skip to Main Content

 Since you'd likely want these three shape files to appear together always, let's go ahead and make them a Group layer.

-• Right-click on Layers and choose New Group Layer from the menu.
+• Right-click on Map at the top of the Drawing Order and choose New Group Layer from the menu.

 • Name this layer Base Map from NY.GOV.

-• Click CTRL on your keyboard.
+• Hold down CTRL on your keyboard.
 Highlight Counties, Villages and Cities_Towns.
 Drag these layers into Base Map from NY.GOV

 You've now created a group layer with the layers that make up your basemap.